towardsthecloud/aws-cdk-starterkit/README.md

 ## Project Structure

-When working on smaller projects using infrastructure as code, where you deploy single applications that don’t demand extensive maintenance or collaboration from multiple teams, it’s recommended to structure your AWS CDK project in a way that enables you to deploy both the application and infrastructure using a single stack.
+When working on smaller projects using infrastructure as code, where you deploy single applications that don't demand extensive maintenance or collaboration from multiple teams, it's recommended to structure your AWS CDK project in a way that enables you to deploy both the application and infrastructure using a single stack.

 However, as projects evolve to encompass multiple microservices and a variety of stateful resources (e.g., databases), the complexity inherently increases.